What our awards offer

 Reassessment

-Improvements seen during work on the award continue after verification and the school remains accredited for three years.
+Improvements seen during work on the award continue after verification and the school remains accredited for two years.

 Case studies